skywang00000/final_project/README.md

 <img width="1714" height="769" alt="image" src="https://github.com/user-attachments/assets/20eb87c6-bbed-47af-839d-bc992a4742f4" />

+# Operating steps：
+1. Copy the code from APP.py.
+2. Install the requirement in the terminal.
+Copy the entire thing under here. pip install gradio
+3. Run this code.
+4. Click the link that is in the terminal, and it will jump to a website.

 ## Demonstration Instructions:
 1. The left input box allows you to enter a sorted array (e.g., 1, 3, 5, 7, 9, 11).